-- (13) The significant investor protection concern raised by the offer of CFDs to retail clients led to the adoption of ESMA Decisions (EU) 2018/796, (EU) 2018/1636, (EU) 2019/155 and (EU) 2019/679.
-However, ESMA's measures are temporary.
-According to the information provided by the Finanstilsynet, the significant investor protection concern raised by these products continues to exist at national level and needs to be addressed on a longer-term basis to avoid the detrimental consequences that would arise from their unrestricted offer to retail clients. - (14) As the national measures are the same as ESMA's measures, ESMA has taken into account the reasons for ESMA's measures referred to by the Finanstilsynet as well as the additional information and reasons given by the Finanstilsynet.
+by these products continues to exist at national level and needs to be addressed on a longer-term basis to avoid the detrimental consequences that would arise from their unrestricted offer to retail clients.

+(19) As the national measures are the same as ESMA's measures, ESMA has taken into account the reasons for ESMA's measures referred to by the MNB as well as the additional information and reasons given by the MNB.
 Based on this information, ESMA is satisfied that the national measures are justified and proportionate.